 REACH works to give students the opportunity to experience life on a Big Ten university campus while gaining independence.
-It is a two-year program for students with multiple intellectual, cognitive, and learning disabilities designed to help these students reach their full potential.
-Students will take classes, intern on campus and in the community, job shadow, and attend events on campus as any other student would.
-There are limited need-based scholarships for UI REACH students to help cover the cost of tuition.
+As a two-year program designed for students with multiple intellectual, cognitive, and learning disabilities, it helps them reach their full potential.
+Students take classes, intern on campus and in the community, job shadow, and also attend events on campus as any other student would.
+Additionally, the university offers limited need-based scholarships for UI REACH students to help cover the cost of tuition.

 Beacon College—Leesburg, FL

 Beacon College is designed to offer bachelor and associate degrees for students with diagnosed learning disabilities, dyslexia, ADHD, and more.
-Beacon offers a variety of majors and minors, including human services, business management, psychology, and studio arts.
+The college offers a variety of majors and minors, including human services, business management, psychology, and also studio arts.

 Mercyhurst University—Erie, PA

-AIM students live together on campus, and have a resident assistant and housing coordinator who are specifically trained to assist with the AIM program.
-Students can partake in peer mentoring, individualized course planning, and a career path program to help them gain career related skills.
+AIM students live together on campus and have a resident assistant and housing coordinator.
+Assistants and coordinators specifically train to assist with the AIM program.
+Students can partake in peer mentoring, individualized course planning, and also a career path program to help them gain career-related skills.

 Landmark College—Putney, VT

 Landmark College is similar to Beacon College.
-Landmark offers two- and four-year degrees for students with learning disabilities, ADHD, and Autism Spectrum Disorders.
-Students have access to academic, educational technology, counseling, and coaching services created specifically for students like them.
+The college offers two- and four-year degrees for students with learning disabilities, ADHD, and Autism Spectrum Disorders.
+Students also have access to academic, educational technology, counseling, and coaching services created specifically for students like them.

 Landmark College values helping students with their education through the classes and resources offered.
 Landmark also emphasizes preparing these students for their future careers.
-There are a variety of ways for students to get involved on campus, and it is encouraged by the faculty and staff of Landmark.
+Students involve themselves on campus in multiple ways.
+Even better, Landmark faculty and staff encourage them.

 Marshall University—Huntington, VT

-The College Program for Students with Asperger’s Syndrome is for students with Asperger’s who are accepted into Marshall University and apply to this program through a separate application.
-The College Program is designed to help students gain self-advocacy and executive functioning skills.
+The College Program for Students with Asperger’s Syndrome is for accepted students with Asperger’s.
+Keep in mind, students apply to this program through a separate application.
+The College Program helps students gain self-advocacy and also executive functioning skills.

-Students can receive individualized assistance in getting involved on campus to gain more skills.
+Students receive individualized assistance with involvement on campus to gain more skills.
 There are individual and small group mentoring sessions to attend, as well as course recommendations by professional faculty and staff members.